 The first step most companies make toward a safer workplace is to post signs detailing the proper method you should use to perform a potentially dangerous task.
 For instance, if you work on a construction site, is there a sign that tells you the hazards and that hard hats and safety footwear must be worn?
-Is there safety barricades around the build site? (see examples here) The sign should be highly visible, hung where it is most likely to be seen and written in bold letters with bright accent colors to draw attention to it.
+Is there safety barricades around the build site?
+Are there loading dock bumpers in place? (see examples here) The sign should be highly visible, hung where it is most likely to be seen and written in bold letters with bright accent colors to draw attention to it.

 Occupational Health and Safety Compliance

 Most countries have government mandated requirements for job safety that require every worker in a particular field take a mandatory safety class in the activities they will be performing on the job.
 Courses exist for everything from the proper handling of the materials to how to use a plug in an office.
 You'll know if you've take it, because they'll have given you a card or certificate for passing.
 If you haven't, go online to determine if one exists for your particular job.